xuid0/xuid0/README.md

 <h1 align="center">Hi 👋, I'm xuid0</h1>
-<h3 align="center">I work to protect the minorities and services they use!
-I live somewhere in Australia.</h3>
+<h3 align="center">I work to protect the minorities, the underdogs & those targetted by oppressive regimes of mass surveillance I'm working to help with services/apps/systems they use to get by on a daily.
+I live in Australia.</h3>

 - 🔭 I’m helping with a project [GrapheneOS](https://grapheneos.org/features)